 (F) Transfers: Upon conveying his Internal Estate, the conveying Owner's share of the-amount then in the Account pertaining to his share of the Unit shall automatically be held for the benefit of such Owner's grantee, to be applied as set forth in this paragraph 11.

-(G) Statements: Upon request of any Owner, mortgagee, prospective mortgagee, purchaser or other prospective transferee of an Interest in a Unit, the Managing Agent shall issue a written statement setting forth the amount in the Account pertaining to such Interval Estate statement, for which a reasonable fee may be charged, shall be binding upon the Managing Agent in favor of any person who may rely thereon in good faith.
+(G) Statements: Upon request of any Owner, mortgagee, prospective mortgagee, purchaser or other prospective transferee of an Interest in a Unit, the Managing Agent shall issue a written statement setting forth the amount in the Account pertaining to such Interval Estate, and any amounts unpaid with respect to such Interval Estate.
+Such statement, for which a reasonable fee may be charged, shall be binding upon the Managing Agent in favor of any person who may rely thereon in good faith.
 Unless a request for such statement shall be complied with within thirty days after receipt thereof, all unpaid amounts that became due prior to the date of making such request shall be subordinated to the lien or other interest of the person requesting such statement.

 (H) Access: The Managing Agent shall have the right for the seven hours immediately following the end of each Owners Use Period(s), and during the days specified on Exhibit A as Maintenance Periods, and at any other reasonable time to enter the Unit for the purpose of cleaning, maid service, painting, maintenance and repair.
 The Managing Agent may keep a master key to the Unit to facilitate such entry.